Skip to main content

 Research Areas

 Her research interest expands upon space-time representation and analytics to understanding geographic dynamics.
 Over the years, she has been developing approaches to represent and model geographic processes and events in G.I.S. databases to support space-time query, analytics, and knowledge discovery.
 Her research has been supported by NSF, NASA, Department of Defense, Department of Homeland Security, Department of Justice, Department of Energy, Environmental Protection Agency, National Oceanic and Atmospheric Administration, United States Geological Survey, National Institute of Standards and Technology and state government agencies in the U.S.A.
-She recently founded the Geospatial Analytics and Innovative Applications (GAIA) Lab at UT-Dallas.
-She and her students explore ways to capture and apply the concepts of place for space-time representation and analytics.
+She and her students at Geospatial Analytics and Innovative Applications (GAIA) Lab explore ways to understand the dynamics of people, events, and places, the connections among brain health, spatial behaviors, and the environment, and the learning mechanisms for humans or machines to conceptualize, represent, and compute geospatial processes.

 Additional Information